Network of trails

 Obergoms also offers special trails for athletes in training.
 This racing circuit is exactly the right challenge for ambitious cross-country skiers.
 It has steep ascents, rapid descents and tricky changes in direction and has been recognised by the International Ski Federation (FIS).
 This racing trail is located in the grounds of the Nordic Centre in Ulrichen.

-Training trails (1 x 5 kilometres and 1 x 3 kilometres, challenging)
+Training trails (2 x 3 kilometres, challenging)

 Dog trail (4 kilometres, easy)

 Dogs are welcome to accompany their owners on this special trail between Obergesteln and Oberwald.

 Rhonequelle (4 kilometers, difficult)